 Absolutely!!
 We love teaching kids how to paddle and it is one of our specialties.
 We allow children as young as nine on our group lake sessions and kids as young as 12 on ocean sessions.
-For private sessions, we take kids as young as six.
+For private sessions, we take kids as young as 6 on their own boards.
 (Most kayak tour companies will not take children that young.)
 We find that kids have a blast with us and we try to make sure each trip provides plenty of time to swim, play, and learn fun paddle board tricks.
 We regularly have families coming back to paddle with us a second or third time because it is the highlight of their trip to Acadia.

 We allow kids 16 and older to go alone on normal group trips.
 Kids under 16 can still go without and adult, but you will need to book a more personalized private trip.
 If there are several younger children we may require a supervising adult to participate for safety reasons.
 Please call to discuss specifics of your situation.

 Sadly, no. The reason is mostly due to logistics.
 Our store is not located on the water so a short hourly rental doesn’t make it worth your money once you factor in all the time it takes you to get the board to and from the water.
 If you only have a short amount of time or don’t have a vehicle, signing up for a trip is about a three-hour total commitment and we will handle all the details.